meisl/discrete-nor-logic-clock/7-seg-decoders/Formal-languages.md

 ```
 Is it `{"xz", "yz"}` or rather `{"x", "yz"}`?

 **Please:** do read the previous sentence one more time!
 And once more.
-Convince yourself that both are reasonable choices - and that there are no other reasonable interpretations!
+Convince yourself that both options are equally reasonable - and that these two are the *only* reasonable interpretations!

 We will use parentheses `(` and `)` for disambiguation, and adopt some convention of "precedence" which will allow
 for leaving off some of the parentheses for the sake of readability.